100+ Best Fundraising Ideas for Everyone in 2024

 Difficulty: +

-The ideal fundraising idea for all those sorority and fraternity members looking to stay fashionable and up to date with the latest trends.
+A pop-up thrift store is an ideal fundraising idea for all those sorority and fraternity members looking to stay fashionable on a budget.

-This fundraiser will work best during the times when people typically purge their wardrobe – for example in-between seasons.
-Ask for the clothes and accessories to be donated to you instead.
-With all the donations collected, organize a hip thrift store pop up (both online and offline can work) and promote it on your social media pages.
+This fundraiser will work best during the times when people typically purge their wardrobes – for example, in between seasons.
+Ask for clothes and accessories to be donated, then organize a hip thrift store pop-up (both online and offline can work) and promote it on your social media pages.

 Fundraising Potential: +++